Al Franken

-Alan Stuart Franken (born May 21, 1951) is an American politician, comedian, writer, actor, and media personality who served as a United States senator from Minnesota from 2009 to 2018.
-Franken first gained fame as a writer and performer on the NBC sketch comedy series Saturday Night Live, where he worked for three stints.
-He first served as a writer for the show from 1977 to 1980, followed by a short return in 1986, and then a third and final stint from 1988 to 1995, where he served as a writer and, briefly, a member of the cast.
-After decades as an entertainer, he became a prominent liberal political activist, hosting The Al Franken Show on Air America Radio.
+Alan Stuart Franken (born May 21, 1951) is an American politician, comedian, screenwriter, and actor who served from 2009 until his resignation in 2018 as a United States senator from Minnesota.
+A member of the Democratic Party, he worked as an entertainer, appearing on television and in films, before entering politics.

+Franken first gained fame as a writer and performer on the NBC sketch comedy series Saturday Night Live, where he worked three stints.
+He first served as a writer for the show from 1975 to 1980, and returned from 1985 to 1995 as a writer and, briefly, a cast member.
+After his career in the entertainment industry, Franken became a liberal political activist, hosting a radio show and writing satirical books scrutinizing the American right.

-Franken was elected to the United States Senate in 2008 as the nominee of the Minnesota Democratic–Farmer–Labor Party (DFL, an affiliate of the Democratic Party), defeating incumbent Republican Senator Norm Coleman by 312 votes out of nearly three million cast (a margin of just over 0.01%) in one of the closest elections in the history of the Senate.
-He was reelected in 2014 with 53.2% of the vote over Republican challenger Mike McFadden.
-Franken resigned on January 2, 2018, after allegations of sexual misconduct were made against him.
+Though initially dismissed as a novelty candidate due to his background in comedy, Franken was elected to the United States Senate in 2008, defeating incumbent Republican Senator Norm Coleman by 312 votes out of nearly three million cast (a margin of just over 0.01%) in one of the closest elections in Senate history.
+Franken was reelected in 2014 with 53.2% of the vote.
+In January 2018, he resigned after allegations of sexual misconduct were made against him.
+He has since said he regrets that decision.

-In September 2019, Franken announced he would be hosting The Al Franken Show Saturday mornings on SiriusXM radio.
-It covers global affairs, politics, the 2020 presidential election, and entertainment.
-In September 2021, Franken began a 15-city live tour, his first since semi-retiring from comedy during his time in the Senate.
+In September 2019, Franken announced he would be hosting The Al Franken Show on Saturday mornings on SiriusXM radio.
+It covers global affairs, politics, and entertainment.